 Where to stay in Cologne

-Near the Rhine and Mosel rivers, Cologne (Köln) is a must-see for many visitors to Germany.
+Near the Rhine and Moselle rivers, Cologne is a must-see for many visitors to Germany.
 Home of the magnificent Cologne cathedral (Kölner Dom), a chocolate museum, the famous Kölsch beer, river cruises, and hip neighborhoods, you’ll find plenty to do, see, and experience in Cologne.

 What to Do and See in Cologne

 Cologne is located in western Germany in what’s called the Rhine-Ruhr metropolitan region of the Bundesland Nordrhein-Westfalen (state of North Rhine-Westphalia).

 Whether you’re into food, history, architecture, nature, art, or spontaneous adventures, you’ll find plenty to see, see, and experience in and around Cologne.
 Here are a few ideas to get you started: